GilbertKwaku/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #!/bin/bash
-this is a readme file for 0x02-shell_redirections
+this is a readme file